OAI/oascomply/assess/README.md

 the behavior of an implementation for various referencing cases that are arguably not clearly defined in the OpenAPI Specification (OAS).

+While this documentation uses the phrase "test case", these cases are not passed or failed.
+Instead, they are intended to help the OpenAPI Initiative understand how implementors have handled these scenarios.
+Most cases have multiple possible outcomes depending on implementation choices.
+Not all of these outcomes are necessarily desirable, and some tools may consider them errors.
+This is part of what this suite is trying to discover.

 The suite is divided into several functional groups, each of which gets a directory.
-Each group contains a README explainig how to understand its test cases, and a set of directories, each of which contains one test case.
+Each group contains a README explaining how to understand its test cases, and a set of directories, each of which contains one test case.

-Each case has an `in` directory, containing a multi-document OpenAPI Description (OAD), one output directory for each relevant processing model (as defined below) showing whether and how the references and related behaviors are resolved under that processing model.
-The exact contents of the output directories, including whether and how the processing model impacts the outcomes, are explained by each group's README.
+Each case has an `in` directory, containing a multi-document OpenAPI Description (OAD), and one or more outcome directories, named `out` if there is only one, or named according to the corresponding processing model defined below.

 ## Processing models